cloud-of-clouds/charon-fs/README.md

 The main charecteristcis of Charon-FS are:

 1. **Ensures the availability, confidentiality and integrity of all the system's data and metadata using the DepSky cloud-of-clouds**.
-DepSky protocols use Byzantine quoruns protocols together with erasure codes and secret sharing to store encoded data blocks in several cloud storage providers. (more info in the [DepSky](https://github.com/cloud-of-clouds/depsky) page).
+DepSky protocols use Byzantine quoruns protocols together with erasure codes and secret sharing to store encoded data blocks in several cloud storage providers (more info in the [DepSky](https://github.com/cloud-of-clouds/depsky) page).
 2. **Supports big files**.
 To do that, it brakes entire files into small chunks (e.g. 16MB) and send them in parallel to the cloud-of-clouds.
 4. **Avoid write-write conflicts**.
 Charon emploies a new data-centric lease protocol designed above the cloud-ofclouds.
 This protocol ensure that only a user at a time is able to write to a shared folders while other users can still read it.
 3. **It is serverless**.
 The system does not require any VM or service running on the cloud providers.
 All the protocols run at the client side interacting directly with the providers' object storage services.